sanksarraval/sanksarraval.github.io/README.md

 - A Markdown editor, this README was written using [readme.so](https://readme.so/editor)
 - A [GitHub](https://github.com/) account.

-You can read the [Jekyll Installation Guide](https://jekyllrb.com/docs/installation/#guides) for more information depending on your operating system.
+You can read the [More Resources](#more-resources) for more information on Jekyll Installation Guide depending on your operating system.

 ## Instructions
 #### 1) Make sure you have the prerequisites.